eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

 <a name="RMS"></a>
-## Running the eos-evm-miner service
+## Running the exSat EVM miner service
 The miner service will help to package the EVM transaction into native transaction and set to the native network.
 It will provide the following 2 eth API:
 - eth_gasPrice: retrieve the currect gas price from native Network
 - eth_sendRawTransaction: package the exSat ETH transaction into native transaction and push into the native Network. clone the https://github.com/eosnetworkfoundation/eos-evm-miner repo

-- create your miner account (for example: a123) on native Network
+- create your miner account (in this document we use account `a123` as an example) on the native network
 - open account balance on EVM side:
   ```
   ./cleos push action evm.xsat open '{"owner":"a123"}' -p a123